 Plain Scones

-- Sift the dry ingredients three times into a large bowl.1¼ cup plain flour, 2 teaspoons baking powder, ¼ teaspoon salt
+- Sift the dry ingredients three times into a large bowl.1¼ cup all-purpose flour, 2 teaspoons baking powder, ¼ teaspoon salt

-- Rub the frozen grated butter into the dry ingredients until it resembles very coarse bread crumbs with some pea-sized pieces.1¼ oz. butter
+- Rub the grated, very cold butter into the dry ingredients until it resembles very coarse bread crumbs with some pea-sized pieces.1¼ oz. butter

-- Add nearly all of the liquid at once into the rubbed-in flour/fat mixture and mix until it just forms a sticky dough (add the remaining liquid if needed).
-The wetter the dough the lighter the scones (biscuit will be!½ cup milk
+- Add nearly all the liquid at once into the rubbed-in flour/fat mixture and mix until it just forms a sticky dough (add the remaining liquid if needed).
+The wetter the dough, the lighter the scones (biscuits will be).½ cup milk

 - Turn the dough out onto a lightly floured board, lightly flour the top of the dough.